Religious Education - Adults

 "Community Capitalism - Learn to Make this form of Capitalism Work for You" presented by Ed Qualls, Community UU member.
 Ed has recently published a book: "Community Capitalism: Pulling Capitalism Back from Its Own Abyss".
 He contends there are wrongs to correct with the present American economic, financial and political system - these changes will be vital for our survival as a nation.
 The topics to be explored include money, economic systems (the forms of capitalism, socialism, etc.), banking, derivatives, the stock markets, bonds, balance of trade, insurance, the legal industry, political party roles in economic swings, hidden problems.
 Each meeting will be a chance for the attendees to explore possible options — personal and societal — to correcting the wrongs that we see too much of in our current situation.
 A contribution of $20 for the series is requested, which will include a copy of the book.

 The Reverend Don Fielding is a retired Unitarian Universalist minister and a friend of Community Church.
 Before he retired, he stood at the pulpit of several area UU churches.
 He has been teaching evening classes for several years, and is one of our most popular presenters.
 His video intros are always followed by lively discussions, and participants can benefit from his wealth of knowledge of the subject matter.

-The ADVENTURES IN ORIGINS Video/Discussion Group will begin a new exploration The Origins of Life on October 17th.
+The ADVENTURES IN ORIGINS Video/Discussion Group will begin a new exploration of the Origins of the Mind on May 8, 2014.
 This would be an excellent time to jump into this ongoing set of Adventures.